 This nocturnal master of camouflage was first described as a separate species in 1942.

 Mottled colours of red, green and brown make up the colour of the Archey’s skin.
 These patterns are so distinctive and different that DOC uses them to individually identify the frogs in its monitoring programme.

-Archey's frog is internationally important and is the number one Evolutionarily Distinct and Globally Endangered (EDGE) species.
+Archey’s frog is the world’s most Evolutionarily Distinct and Globally Endangered (EDGE) amphibian species.

 Listen to a radio podcast: Archey's frogs thriving in the King Country

 - Coromandel Peninsula: the population declined by up to 88% in the late 1990s and early 2000s.
 It is in much lower abundance here, and while it appears stable at a key monitoring site, we’ve also not seen numbers bouncing back to those of the 1990’s.

 - Whareorino Forest frog protection area: this population is stable or increasing at monitored sites where ongoing predator control is in place but has declined where predator control is absent.

 - Pureora: a successfully translocated population, frogs were first transferred in 2006 and topped up in 2016.
 It is establishing well and protected by predator control.